 "NYU Shanghai Scientists Develop a Method of Teleporting Quantum States Using Majorana Fermions" (Tim Byrnes, Marek Narozniak)

 "NYU Shanghai Professor and Colleagues Create a New Type of Quasicrystal" (Pilkyung Moon)

 "A Glimpse into a 'Two-Faced' Material" (Hanghui Chen)

 Structure of Program

 Participating students complete the PhD degree requirements set by the NYU Department of Physics and in accordance with the academic policies of NYU GSAS.
 Each student develops an individualized course and research plan in consultation with the Director of Graduate Study at the NYU Department of Physics and the student’s NYU Shanghai faculty advisor.
+Most students will complete their PhD in 4-5 years.
 A typical sequence follows:

 Begin program with funded research rotation, up to 3 months preceding first Fall semester, to familiarize with NYU Shanghai and faculty as well as lay a foundation for future doctoral study.

 in New York

 Complete PhD coursework at Department of Physics alongside other NYU PhD students.